top of page

 Online Learning & Webinars

 Wastewater facilities throughout the Midwest are facing a new challenge.
 Managing biosolids.
-With the possibility of new regulations, lack of land application, the costs of transporting biosolids, or handling contaminated biosolids – facilities are faced with a decision of how to move forward to the future.
-We present technology that addresses biosolids with innovation, automation, and efficiency.
+With the possibility of new regulations, lack of land application, the costs of transporting biosolids, PFAS or handling contaminated biosolids – facilities are faced with a decision of how to move forward.
+During this presentation, we will discuss biosolids facts and technology that addresses biosolids management with innovation, automation, and efficiency.

 Learning Objectives: